Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Analysis method of currently available data

-Second, for each of the null tests under examination, we fit the binned data, derived in the previous step, with a parametric form that is inspired by the CPL parametrization for the dark energy equation of state, shown in \Cref{eq:CPLpar}, in order to obtain forecast constraints from \Euclid on the deviations from the expected values and on the redshift trends of such null tests.
+Second, for each of the null tests we examined, we fit the binned data we derived in the previous step with a parametric form that is inspired by the CPL parameterization for the dark energy equation of state, shown in \Cref{eq:CPLpar}, in order to obtain forecast constraints from \Euclid for the deviations from the expected values and for the redshift trends of these null tests.

-Specifically, each quantity being tested ($P$) is parametrized with a functional form \be P(z)=P_0+P_1 \frac{z}{1+z}, \ee where $P_0$ is its value today and $P_1$ the first derivative, both evaluated at $a=1$.
-This simple parameterization, based on a Taylor expansion, allows us to characterize, in a simple and model-independent fashion, how \Euclid will be able to carry out the tests.
-The only exception to this form is the one chosen for the test of \Cref{eq:OK}, for which we multiply the parametrization above by a factor $z^2$ in order to ensure there is no divergence at the present time.
+Specifically, each quantity we tested ($P$) was parameterized with the functional form \be P(z)=P_0+P_1 \frac{z}{1+z}, \ee where $P_0$ is its value today and $P_1$ the first derivative, both evaluated at $a=1$.
+This simple parameterization, based on a Taylor expansion, allows us to characterize in a simple and model-independent fashion how \Euclid will be able to carry out the tests.
+The only exception to this form is the one chosen for the test of \Cref{eq:OK}, for which we multiplied the parameterization above by a factor $z^2$ in order to ensure that there is no divergence at the present time.

-Using the binned values, obtained in the first step of this approach, as input data, we fit the predictions given by \Cref{eq:CPL}, sampling the two free parameters through the publicly available sampler \texttt{Cobaya} \citep{Torrado:2020dgo}, which exploits the Metropolis-Hastings algorithm presented in \citet{Lewis:2002ah,Lewis:2013hha}.
-In each case, we assume flat priors on the two free parameters of the analysis.
-The results of this parametrized approach will be denoted as (PA) in what follows.
+Using the binned values we obtained in the first step of this approach as input data, we fit the predictions given by \Cref{eq:CPL}, sampling the two free parameters through the publicly available sampler \texttt{Cobaya} \citep{Torrado:2020dgo}, which exploits the Metropolis-Hastings algorithm presented in \citet{Lewis:2002ah} and \citet{Lewis:2013hha}.
+In each case, we assumed flat priors on the two free parameters of the analysis.
+The results of this parameterized approach is denoted PA below.

 We emphasize that the order of the expansion we used for the PA is somewhat arbitrary.
 We chose to truncate the expansion at first order, analogously with the CPL parameterization for the DE equation of state, but this choice has significant effects.
 Our results clearly show (see \Cref{sec:fore_res}), the PA at first order lacks the flexibility to accurately reconstruct several of the tests considered in this paper, especially when we do not consider the $\Lambda$CDM fiducial.
 The purpose of the PA here therefore is to perform a comparison with the GA, which clearly shows the trade-off between simplicity and accuracy of the reconstruction.